Stefan Kubiak

-Stefan Kubiak (25 August 1923 – 28 November 1963), also known as Hồ Chí Toán (nom de guerre "Mathematician"), was a Polish soldier who became a decorated captain in the People's Army of Vietnam.
+Stefan Kubiak (25 August 1923 – 28 November 1963), also known as Hồ Chí Toán, was a Polish soldier who became a decorated captain in the People's Army of Vietnam.
 A Soviet partisan near the end of World War II, Kubiak was eventually drafted into the French Foreign Legion and sent to fight against the Vietnamese in French Indochina, but he deserted and switched sides.

 Taking part in the First Indochina War and later the Vietnam War, Kubiak proved a valuable strategist and tactician – particularly during the Battle of Điện Biên Phủ.
 He was awarded Vietnam's highest honours for his feats during the conflict.
 He settled in Hanoi and started a family there, before succumbing to his wartime wounds and malaria seven years later.

 Biography

 Childhood

 On 25 August 1923, Stefan Kubiak was born into a poor family of weavers in the Widzew district of Łódź, in the Second Polish Republic.
 As a child, he enjoyed reading adventure and historical books, as well as watching films, which distracted him from the poverty of his childhood and caused him to develop an interest in exotic lands.